Historical Apoplexy · State Legislative Adaptations · North Carolina

 updated version of that 2016 proposal, incorporating research

-(2) The General Assembly further finds that the programs
+(2) The General Assembly further finds that the food and

 SECTION 2.
 Chapter 106 of the General Statutes is amended by adding a new Article 55 to read: